How to buy a New Zealand restaurant

-Once you have made the decision to buy a restaurant and have arranged the necessary finance, you should also consider the type of business arrangement that is best for your situation.
+Once you have made the decision to buy a restaurant within New Zealand and have arranged the necessary finance, you should also consider the type of business arrangement that is best for your situation.
 It may be that you are to be in partnership with other owners, or a sole proprietor or a company.
 Different arrangements carry with them different types of liability (see realted article How to structure your business), and you should consider carefully the liability with which you are personally comfortable.

 One of the most important considerations in starting a restaurant business is obtaining a health licence.
 This is a requirement before any food may be sold from the premises.
 Licences are issued and administered by your local council.
 They must be renewed each year.